rebel1324/Everyday-Python-Scripts/README.md

 **file management**

 This script was made for sorting the subtitle files and video files in sync so the video player can detect the subtitle file without the hassle.
-All you have to do is just copy this thing and put on your anime folder and run the file.
+All you have to do is just copy this thing and put on your anime folder and run the file. pretty efficient for merging external subtitles. (especially you, korean boy)
 ![loader](https://i.imgur.com/71A4QSK.gif)
 ## auto_psd_to_png.py
 **file management / automation**